pdphilip/elasticlens/README.md

     use Indexable;
 ```

-2. Create an Index Model for your base model, ex:
+2. Create an Index Model for Your Base Model:

+Define a corresponding Index Model that extends `IndexModel`.
+This model will sync and manage the Elasticsearch index for your `Base Model`.

+By default, ElasticLens expects the `Index Model` to be named as `Indexed` + `BaseModelName` and located in the `App\Models\Indexes` directory.
+For example:

 `App\Models\Indexes\IndexedUser.php`
 ```php
 namespace App\Models\Indexes;